aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

 Examining the line ``UnboundLocalError: local variable 'a' referenced before assignment``, we see that it refers to a variable name, ``a``, which will almost certainly be different when another user encounters a similar error.
-Thus, our specific information should include this as a variable.
+Thus, our specific information should probably include this as a variable.

 Specific information about given exceptions is found in file ``friendly_traceback/info_specific.py``.